Susan Reeve Lyon: Remarriage

 In 1627 Susan Reeve remarried, to William Lyon.
 The Apothecaries guild did not consider her new husband to be sufficiently skilled to practice as an apothecary, describing him as "No artist."
 Susan, however, was judged to be skilled.
 In 1629, the Court of Assistants of the Society of the Apothecaries decided that she would be allowed to supervise her second husband and ensure that he acquired the skills considered necessary by the guild.

 The College of Physicians

-Reeve's preparations were purchased by medical practitioners such as Arnold Boet and Gerard Boate, for resale to their patients.
-The Boates had qualified as doctors at the University of Leyden, but as Dutch physicians were at first considered "irregular practitioners" not approved to practice by the College of Physicians of London (CPL).
+Reeve's preparations were purchased by medical practitioners such as Arnold and Gerard Boate, for resale to their patients.
+The Boates had qualified as doctors at Leiden University, but as Dutch physicians were at first considered "irregular practitioners" not approved to practice by the College of Physicians of London (CPL).
 As a result, in 1632, Susan Reeve Lyon was prosecuted by the College of Physicians for selling medicines to an unlicensed physician.
 The college did not, however, question the quality of the medicines she prepared or her credentials as an apothecary.